 Wandering through fairytale castles, meandering down rivers through the lush green countryside, exploring historic towns and their squares are just a few of the many things to do in South Bohemia.
 If you are after an active holiday South Bohemia has that covered as well.
 The region is perfect for hiking, cycling, cross-country skiing and water sports.

 After spending time in South Bohemia we would like to give you some assistance in planning your visit to this region.
 We were hosted by the South Bohemia Tourism Board whilst we were in South Bohemia.

 Check out our Youtube video on Things To Do in South Bohemia:

 The fairytale castle of Cesky Krumlov had been on our ‘travel to-do list‘ for years and we finally made it there.
 It did not disappoint nor did Hluboka Castle, South Bohemia’s most visited monument.

 Our recent travels in the Czech Republic was spent in Prague, the Moravian Silesian region, the Spa Triangle, Moravia and North Bohemia but nothing had prepared us for the magic of South Bohemia.
-Don’t get us wrong, every region we visited we were ‘wowed’ by all the region had to offer!
+Don’t get us wrong, in every region we visited we were ‘wowed’ by all the region had to offer!
 The South Bohemia region had something that we could just not put our finger on.

 The Czech Republic is a very special country to travel to and one that will stay in our hearts forever.
 Why is it so special?
-It is the Czech people, the culture, the history, the lush green landscapes, the local Czech cuisine, the spas, the fairytale castles, the architecture we can go on and on but we must not miss out the local Czech beer.
+It is the Czech people, the culture, the history, the lush green landscapes, the local Czech cuisine, the spas, the fairytale castles, and the architecture we can go on and on but we must not miss out on the local Czech beer.
 There are so many places to visit in the South Bohemia region you may just run out of time, so plan your travels well allowing time to absorb all that is has to offer.